diegodorrejo/dating_app/README.md

     "ApiKey": "your_api_key",
     "ApiSecret": "your_api_secret"
   },
-  "TokenKey": "The TokenKey must be more than 64 characters" }
+  "TokenKey": "The TokenKey must be >= 64 characters" }